antmicro/topwrap/docs/source/installation.md

-(installation)=
 # Installing Topwrap

-## 1. Install the required system packages
+## 1. Install required system packages

 :::{warning}
-The script below requires root privileges because it directly interfaces with your package manager and filesystem.
+The script below requires root privileges as it directly interfaces with your filesystem and package manager.

-It's dangerous to run scripts and executables as root without verifying their contents beforehand!
+Running scripts and executables as root without first verifying their contents can pose significant security risks.
+Always ensure their integrity and source before execution.
-Please make sure to do that before executing the script below.
 :::

 ```bash